Aryan-sawant/PRODIGY_ML_03/README.md

 ## Evaluation

 Evaluate the performance of your SVM classifier using metrics like accuracy, precision, recall, and F1-score on a test dataset.
-Fine-tune hyperparameters if needed to improve classification accuracy.
+Fine-tune hyperparameters if needed to improve classification .

-## License

-This project is open-source and available under the [MIT License](LICENSE).

-## Acknowledgments

-- Dataset source: (Include the source link if applicable)
-- Inspiration: (Credit any tutorials, articles, or resources that inspired your project)

 ## Contact

-For any questions or feedback, feel free to contact [Your Name] at [Your Email].
+For any questions or feedback, feel free to contact Aryan Sawant at umeshsawant112233@gmail.com .

 ---